Clumber and Sussex Spaniels

 Clumber Spaniel c 1859

 Instead of using people to force their way through thick undergrowth to make the birds take flight or cause the rabbits or hare to run, the Clumber was kept for this purpose.
 This low-set but sturdy spaniel with relatively short ears was unique because he worked silently or mute, with a steady, quiet style of hunting.
 Additionally, despite his short stature, his white coat could be easily seen through the undergrowth.
 So he began to be known throughout England long before the Spaniel Separation Saga began in the mid-1800's.
 His fame then spread through out England where they recognised this Spaniel for his specialised work in heavy undergrowth.
-For this reason he was the only Spaniel given a separate listing in the First English Stud book.
+Owned and bred by the Prince of Wales who then became King Edward VII became patron of the Kennel Club, the Clumber was the only Spaniel given a separate listing in the First English Stud book.

 History of Clumber Spaniels in Australia